EvotecIT/homeassistant-siegenia/README.md

 ## Notes

-- The controller uses a self-signed TLS certificate; this integration connects with certificate verification disabled for local LAN use.
+- The controller uses a self‑signed TLS certificate; this integration connects with verification disabled for local LAN use.
-- Only a single sash (index 0) is exposed currently.
-Multi-sash support can be added if needed.
-- Multi-sash: If your device exposes multiple sashes (states 0/1), entities are created per sash automatically.
+- Multi‑sash: If your device exposes multiple sashes (states 0/1), entities are created per sash automatically.

 ## Credits